andres885/color-changer/README.md

 # Color Changer

 A lightweight tool to adjust colors and visualize the relationship between RGB, HSV, and hexadecimal RGB values.
-The application features a dynamic background with smooth fading transitions between images of the savanna.

 ![Screenshot](./screenshot.png)